ahmkah/Power-Argent-on-Gnosis-Chain/README.md

 node jsongen.js ${YOUR_WORKER_PRIVATE_KEY} ${A_PASSWORD_OF_YOUR_CHOICE}
 ```

+``main.yaml`` editing.
 Now open the file below and just change your worker address and password.
 CTRL + X , y enter to save and exit.

 ```console
 nano config/main.yaml